mon-gmx/mon-gmx.github.io/index.md

 - Resiliency
 - Observability

-Yes, those are corny terms, just like shift left, democratization and slice and dice, whe used as buzz words, all is shit.
+Yes, those are corny terms, just like shift left, democratization and slice and dice, when used as buzz-words, all is shit.
 These three, if you please, can give you an insight on things you will care more when doing site reliability as a discipline though:

 - Profiling and resource utilization.
 Making the best use of the green papers and making sure the drop balls as often as your service agreements allow
 - Setting up capacity and redundance to make a site tolerant to the unavoidable failure.
 Site up over everything else